prince-modi/prince-modi.github.io/content/publication/journal-paper/jpdc-flotilla-2025/index.md

 show_related: true
 ---

-  ### 🧩 My Contribution
+  ### My Contribution

-  I was closely involved in the design and development of Flotilla, contributing to the overall architecture, implementation of core components, and evaluation of system behavior under both standard and failure conditions.
+  I was involved in the design and development of Flotilla from the ground-up.
+I implemented or was part of the group implementing all the core components, and was also involved in the initial design and setup of the evaluation framework to study the system's behavior under expected, high-load, and failure conditions.

+  Out of various components of this framework, one that I am most proud of is the Server Failure and Recovery using state checkpointing.
+  We designed an external state store using Redis, that stores all the important state of the server during a machine learning training task.
+  We also implemented a periodic disk-based checkpointing, as a back-up for our Redis state-store.
+Designing and testing this component was the most fun I have had while working on this project.
+See Sections [3.5](https://arxiv.org/pdf/2507.02295#page=19) and [4.4](https://arxiv.org/pdf/2507.02295#page=31) in the paper for more details!

-  I co-authored the initial drafts of the paper, focusing on articulating the systems perspective, including modular design, fault tolerance, and large-scale deployment challenges.
+  I coauthored the initial drafts of the paper, focusing on articulating the systems perspective, including modular design, fault tolerance, and large-scale deployment challenges.

-  My work spanned design discussions, implementation sprints, and benchmarking, helping shape Flotilla from concept to a functioning, scalable framework.